TommasoGhilardi/DevStart/source/Psychopy.rst

 ---

-We have our basic experiment and if you have followed up to here you should be able to get along with the basic concepts of psychopy!! **Well done!!!**.
+We have our basic experiment and if you have followed up to here you should be able to get along with the basic concepts of PsychoPy!! **Well done!!!**.